15 Popular Medium-sized Dog Breeds

 However, today, bearded collies are used for hunting and retrieving.
 Plus, they’re extremely loyal and gentle toward strangers.

 Bearded collies need lots of exercise and mental stimulation.
 They like to be busy and entertained.
-So, ensure that you give your dog plenty of opportunities to run around and play.
+So, ensure you give your dog plenty of opportunities to run around and play.

 14. Poodle